 - Providing updates on rapidly evolving laws, regulations and supervisory actions or attitudes

 - Advising on how to best avoid certain courts or regulators outside of the client’s home-country.

-The Mayer Brown team includes several lawyers with former leadership experience in government.
-Using our insiders’ understanding of the techniques that government investigators use and the key facts they seek to uncover, our team conducts internal investigations that strongly position our clients to definitively end governmental inquiries, often by showing a lack of wrongdoing.
+The Mayer Brown team includes several lawyers with former leadership experience in government and regulatory bodies.
+Using our insiders’ understanding of the techniques that government and regulatory investigators use and the key facts they seek to uncover, our team conducts internal investigations that strongly position our clients to definitively end governmental inquiries, often by showing a lack of wrongdoing.
 Where appropriate, team members suggest corrective measures that may lessen or prevent future law enforcement consequences.
 We work closely with our clients to establish goals and parameters carefully targeted to minimize not just exposure, but also any unnecessary investigation-related expenses.
-Whether an investigation is needed to deal with regulatory, civil or criminal concerns, we are alert to all issues that are crucial in the event of any government enforcement proceeding: attorney-client privilege, document retention and electronic discovery,.
+Whether an investigation is needed to deal with regulatory, civil or criminal concerns, we are alert to all issues that are crucial in the event of any government enforcement proceeding: attorney-client privilege, document retention and electronic discovery.
 In the cross-border context, we navigate conflicting data protection and financial privacy laws and expectations to ensure that no sovereign is offended and that clients can comply with home-country laws.

 Members of our team have collectively defended scores of criminal, supervisory and regulatory inquiries and actions.
 Many have held senior agency or prosecutorial positions, allowing them insight into matters from the other side of the table.
 The firm is equally comfortable representing clients before the Federal Reserve Board or the SEC in the United States as it is representing them before the FCA or PRA in the United Kingdom or the Hong Kong Monetary Authority in Asia.